What is sustainability?

 - investing in the world’s largest and most sophisticated plastic-bottle reprocessing plant in Lincolnshire

-- using PlantBottle packaging for all our Honest and Glaceau Smartwater bottles.
+- using PlantBottle packaging for all Honest and Glaceau Smartwater bottles.
 PlantBottle is the first-ever fully recyclable PET plastic bottle made partially from plants.

 Can sustainability work with plastic?